-This special report on the state of ecommerce during COVID-19 centers on year-over-year data from 47 accounts managed by Common Thread Collective.
+This special report on the state of ecommerce trends during COVID-19 centers on year-over-year data from 49 accounts managed by Common Thread Collective at ~$103M annual spend.

-The central numbers we’ll explore are from January-June and include aggregate totals of …
+The central numbers we’ll explore are from January-August and include aggregate totals of …

 “We all know at the end of May,” said Jamie — CMO to one of Common Thread Collective’s largest clients, “ecommerce fell off a cliff.”